ARAldhafeeri/WebPilot/design.md

 ### Objectives

-- **Efficiency:** Provide fast access to multiple research data sources.
+- **Efficiency:** Provide fast access to multiple research data sources from a research query, able to recuersivly search information within the result..
 - **Flexibility:** Support a variety of research tasks including data querying, processing, and reporting.
-- **Extensibility:** Allow easy integration of new data sources and analytical plugins.
-- **User Experience:** Offer a rich and intuitive CLI experience with robust command parsing and auto-completion features.
+- **User Experience:** Offer a rich and intuitive chat ui/ux.

 ### Scope

 - Integration with database for tasks presistance.
-- Support for API-based data retrieval.
 - Integration with local browser both headless for crawling, and headful for browser tasks.
 - Output are formated and reported to the user per task.
 - Each chat has unique title and thread id.